 Some parents choose to help finance the Nova PTO, which uses its money for school events and teacher appreciation, through participation in Great Gatherings, the annual Barnes and Noble Bookfair, ink cartridge recycling, SpiritWear sales, Scrip, and similar programs.
 These fundraisers help enhance the quality of community life for Nova, and funds raised in excess of Nova PTO budgetary needs are donated to Nova to help cover training and materials, but they are not primarily used for essential educational expenses.

 - Please let us know if your employer will match your donation.

 - Donations to Nova are tax-deductible.

 “When I found out that my daughter and her husband were so pleased with what Nova was doing for one of their children that they decided to enroll the other two, I was confident that those children were getting a good, solid education.
 As a grandfather, that’s important to me.”
 Bill Kansas, Grandparent

 Nova’s Development Committee is comprised of Board members, administrators, and parents devoted to bringing a vibrant presence to support of Nova.
-If you are interested in joining the committee, please contact Dan Greenfield or Jeff Ellerd.
+If you are interested in joining the committee, please contact our Dan Greenfield.
 Meetings are open to the public and are typically held the third Saturday of each month from 8.30am to 10.00am on Nova’s Mezzanine.
 All are welcome to attend; please consider joining us!